Skip to main content

 Helium

-Helium is the second lightest and second-most abundant element in the solar system.
+Helium is the second-lightest and second-most abundant element in the solar system.
 It is created by the natural radioactive decay of heavy radioactive elements like thorium and uranium within the Earth’s mantle and crust.
-Helium is a nonrenewable resource, primarily attributed to its tendency to escape into the atmosphere upon release—a consequence of its inherent physical properties.
+Helium is a non-renewable resource, primarily attributed to its tendency to escape into the atmosphere upon release—a consequence of its inherent physical properties.
 Helium can be produced as a by-product of natural gas production or directly from dedicated helium wells in certain geological formations.

 Helium has many uses in scientific research, medical technology, and industrial applications.
 Helium is used to cool superconducting magnets, such as those in magnetic resonance imaging scanners.
 Another well-known use of helium is as a lifting gas in balloons and airships.